 Serving as a TSA chapter advisor at your school means more than having a “technology club.”
 It means your school is a part of a national organization that promotes and recognizes excellence in technology students through applied Science, Technology, Engineering and Mathematics (STEM) competitions and leadership activities.

-Each year TSA brings together leading technology educators to revise, review and develop the competitive events at the middle or high school level.
-Every activity is correlated to STEM concepts and the criteria for participating and judging the competition is detailed.
-These activities (approximately 30 on the middle school level and 30 on the high school level) can be implemented as competitions at the local, state and national level.
+Each year TSA brings together leading technology educators to revise, review, and develop competitions at the middle or high school level.
+Every competitive event is correlated to STEM concepts, and the criteria for evaluating each competition is detailed.
+TSA competitions (approximately 30 on the middle school level and 30 on the high school level) can be implemented at the local, state and national level.

-Many state TSA delegations host a yearly competition conference as well as a leadership conference.
-This gives student members the opportunity to test their technology skills, and many students then choose to compete at the national level.
-Membership in TSA is required in order to participate in any TSA sanctioned event at any level – local, state or national.
+Many state TSA delegations host a yearly competition conference, as well as a leadership conference.
+These conferences give student members the opportunity to test their technology skills, and many students then choose to compete at the national level conference.
+Membership in TSA is required in order to participate at any TSA-sanctioned event at the local, state, or national level.

 Whether working on an activity at the local level, or competing at the state or national level, all students who use TSA materials benefit from being a TSA member.
-Opportunities exist for chapter, state and national leadership roles through elected offices and working committees.
-Networking among chapters is encouraged and a mentor program is available for chapters who would like to be paired with an experienced chapter for the purpose of strengthening their chapter and having questions answered.
+Opportunities exist for chapter, state, and national leadership roles through elected offices and working committees.
+Networking among chapters is encouraged, and a mentor program is available for chapters that would like to be paired with a more experienced chapter - for the purpose of strengthening chapter participation and having questions answered.

 For most TSA advisors, TSA is not the only organization they are involved with.
-Many also coach, are class advisors, and work on other school activities.
+Many also coach sports, serve as class advisors, or work on other school activities.
 So why do they also advise a TSA chapter?
 Most would tell you that they do so because they feel TSA offers: